Vivid Sydney 2026 with Kids: Best Lights, Family Areas & Tips

 What are other tips for Vivid Sydney?

 Dress warmly and bring rain gear.
-As we’ve learned this year, the weather can be unpredictable and May and June can bring cold and rainy weather.
+As we’ve learned in pat years, the weather can be unpredictable and May and June can bring cold and rainy weather.
 Also, wear comfortable shoes as you’ll end up walking long distances.

 In busy times, avoid using a stroller as it’s hard to get through crowds.
 For babies and toddlers, carry them in a backpack carrier or baby carrier.